blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 You may bring this image to life and affect the outcome with specific prompts and inputs to get your desired results.

-This approach entails creating graphics with a free image generator and then bringing these images to life with a second programme.
+This approach entails creating graphics with a free image generator and then bringing these images to life with a second program.

 I wanted to make a trailer for a Disney Pixar Dog AI film, therefore I used ChatGPT to write a script for a short non-existent Disney Pixar trailer.

 ![](/images/dog-disney-pixar-movie-YxND.jpg)

 I'll make the pictures based on this script.
 I'm using Leonardo AI for these photographs, which allows you to produce 150 images for free every day.
-You can produce ultra-realistic photographs if you know how to utilise it.
+You can produce ultra-realistic photographs if you know how to utilize it.

-I'll utilise the 3D animation model to create a Disney Pixar-style animation.
+I'll utilize the 3D animation model to create a Disney Pixar-style animation.

 ## **How to Generate the Perfect Images for Your Animations for Free?**